ajylee/gpaw-rtxs/doc/tutorials/rpa/rpa_tut.rst

 Example 2: Interlayer separation in graphite
 ============================================

-As an example involving k-point sampling, we calculate the interlayer separation of graphite
+As an example involving k-point sampling, we calculate the interlayer separation of graphite.

 Ground state calculation
 --------------------------